 Diabetes and kidney diseaseDefinition:

-Kimmelstiel-Wilson disease; Diabetic glomerulosclerosis; Nephropathy - diabetic; Diabetic nephropathy
+Diabetic nephropathy; Nephropathy - diabetic; Diabetic glomerulosclerosis; Kimmelstiel-Wilson disease

 Each kidney is made of hundreds of thousands of small units called nephrons.
-These structures filter your blood and help remove waste from your body.
+These structures filter your blood, help remove waste from the body, and control fluid balance.

 Often, there are no symptoms as the kidney damage starts and slowly gets worse.
 Kidney damage can begin 5 to 10 years before symptoms start.